trendy31158/Orange-Boosted-Bootstrap/site/content/docs/0.0/components/buttons.md

 ## Base class

-Boosted has a base `.btn` class that sets up basic styles such as padding and content alignment.
-By default, `.btn` controls have a transparent border and background color, and lack any explicit focus and hover styles.
+OUDS Web has a base `.btn` class that sets up basic styles such as padding and content alignment.
+By default, `.btn` controls have a transparent border and background color, but still defines basic focus and hover styles.

 {{< example >}}
 <button type="button" class="btn">Base class</button>